logzly. Freedom Blueprint

 Minimalist Travel on a Fixed Income: A Step‑by‑Step Guide for New Retirees

 Retirement feels like a fresh page, but the first line can be scary when the budget is tight.
 I learned that the best adventures don’t need a fat wallet—just a clear plan and a light pack.
-Below is the exact route I took when I left the 9‑to‑5 behind and started roaming on a modest pension.
+Crafting an early‑retirement plan that balances savings and adventure sets the foundation.

 Why Minimalist Travel Matters Right Now